Q: Why should I join the Local 802 community?

 No, but if you are hired to play in a union ensemble, you must become a union member.
 Because this industry is largely audition or ensemble based, you do not have to be a member before getting a gig in a union ensemble or at a signatory venue.

-The Clubroom is rehearsal and performance space that can be rented by anyone, but at a discount for members.
-Learn more about how to reserve the Clubroom and other resources that are available here.
+See the Rehearsal Space Rental page.
+The Clubroom is a rehearsal and performance space that can be rented by anyone, but at a discount for members.

 Q: How do I file a contract and which one do I use?

-To find out what type of contract may be most appropriate for your work, please visit the Contracts page on our website.
+See the Contracts page to find out what type of contract may be most appropriate for your work.

 Q: Where can I find my health insurance claim forms?

-A complete description of our health insurance resources, as well as the necessary forms, can be found on our Health Care page.
+See the Health Care page for a complete description of our health insurance resources, as well as the necessary forms.

 Q: Is my employer a signatory?

-Visit our full signatory list to find out if your employer is a signatory of Local 802, AFM.
+See our signatory list to find out if your employer is a signatory of Local 802 AFM.

 Q: How do I qualify for a pension?

+See the Pension page.
 Musicians who perform or file work under a union contract may qualify for the American Federation of Musicians & Employers Pension Fund.
-To learn more, visit our AFM-EPF page

 Q: Does Local 802 help me find work?